DariusDuta065/codebuild-runners-test/README.md

 ### Multiple GitHub App Installations

 - GitHub Apps can be installed on multiple GitHub organizations, repositories, or personal accounts, and there is no technical restriction on the number of simultaneous installations.
-Each installation is independent and governed by its own permissions and repository access scopes[2][14].
+Each installation is independent and governed by its own permissions and repository access scopes.
 - When you install the AWS CodeBuild App in a GitHub organization or repo, you can choose which repositories to grant it access to.
-These choices do not affect other installations or AWS accounts using their own CodeBuild connections, even if they're pointed at the same or different repositories[4].
+These choices do not affect other installations or AWS accounts using their own CodeBuild connections, even if they're pointed at the same or different repositories.

 ### AWS Account and Region Segmentation

-- Each AWS account can create its own CodeBuild GitHub App connection, even if the same company manages multiple AWS accounts for different environments (development, staging, production, etc.)[4][8].
+- Each AWS account can create its own CodeBuild GitHub App connection, even if the same company manages multiple AWS accounts for different environments (development, staging, production, etc.).
 - CodeBuild connections are generally region-specific.
-Connections created in a specific AWS region can only be used in that region, meaning connections in account A in US East (N. Virginia) and account B in EU (Frankfurt) are entirely separate and will not conflict[4].
+Connections created in a specific AWS region can only be used in that region, meaning connections in account A in US East (N. Virginia) and account B in EU (Frankfurt) are entirely separate and will not conflict.
-- If you need to share a connection across multiple AWS accounts, AWS supports connection sharing features, allowing controlled cross-account access without impacting other setups[4].
+- If you need to share a connection across multiple AWS accounts, AWS supports connection sharing features, allowing controlled cross-account access without impacting other setups.

 ### Independence and No Mutual Impact

-- Multiple CodeBuild App connections (whether across different AWS accounts or regions) operate independently without interfering with each other’s triggers, permissions, or build pipelines[4][2].
+- Multiple CodeBuild App connections (whether across different AWS accounts or regions) operate independently without interfering with each other’s triggers, permissions, or build pipelines.
 - Permissions, triggers, and repository access for each App installation are configured separately, ensuring that changing or deleting one does not affect the others.

 ### Summary Table